Keep your coins and bars safe from the gold thieves

-It seems that a particularly well-organised crime ring in the Greater Manchester area are well aware of this vulnerability.
+It seems that a particularly well-organised crime ring in the Greater Manchester area is well aware of this vulnerability.
 They also know that gold is synonymous with the Asian market where it has been bought and kept by Indians especially for many years.
 This tradition has clearly flowed over to British citizens of Asian origin, as this particular crime gang realised.
 They’ve been targeting Asian families in Manchester and Salford for their gold coins and bars.

 The gangs of men have been known to smash through patio doors with a brick to enter premises, fully clad in balaclavas and wielding machetes.

-As well as demanding car keys, the thieves have asked “Where’s the gold?”
+As well as demanding car keys, the thieves have asked: “Where’s the gold?”
 Some have even asked this question in Punjabi, suggesting that their knowledge of the gold’s existence stems from some of them being Asian themselves.

-The spate of attacks has been particularly frequent in the Spring and Summer months, renowned as the Indian Wedding season, when many Asian families purchase gold as wedding presents.
+The spate of attacks has been particularly frequent in the Spring and Summer months, renowned as the Indian Wedding season when many Asian families purchase gold as wedding presents.

 Clearly, the thefts have left many families feeling vulnerable and considering alternative places to store their gold.